riatelab/distanamo/README.md

 summary(igrid)
 ```

-Optionnaly you can provide a layer of source points and matrix of duration between
+Optionally you can provide a layer of source points and matrix of duration between
 the points.
-This duration matrix will be used to extract the duraction between a reference points
+This duration matrix will be used to extract the duration between a reference points
 and all the other points, allowing to move closer / farther points from the reference point
 depending if they can be reached faster or slower of the mean speed (between the reference point
 and all the others).